WallaceScott240/OxyCrypt/README.md

-OxyCrypt Pro - AES-256 File Encryption Tool
+🛡️ OxyCrypt Pro - AES-256 File Encryption Tool
 OxyCrypt Pro is a secure desktop application for encrypting and decrypting files using AES-256 encryption.
 Built with Python and Tkinter, it features a modern dark-themed interface and military-grade encryption to protect your sensitive data.

-Features
-AES-256 Encryption: Industry-standard encryption algorithm

-File Protection: Secure documents, images, media files, and archives

-Modern UI: Dark-themed interface with intuitive controls

-Password Security: PBKDF2HMAC key derivation with 600,000 iterations

-File Handling:

-Overwrite original files or create encrypted copies

-Preserve file types with .enc extension for encrypted files

-Progress Tracking: Visual progress bar and operation timing

-Responsive Design: Clean layout that adapts to different screen sizes

-Requirements
-Python 3.7+

-Required packages:
-pip install cryptography

-How to Use
-Select a File:

-Click "Browse Files" and choose any file type

-Selected files appear with their name and size

-Set Password:

-Enter a strong password in the security field

-Toggle visibility with "Show Password" checkbox

-Choose Options:

-Enable "Overwrite original file" to replace files

-Leave disabled to create new encrypted/decrypted copies

-Encrypt/Decrypt:

-Click "Encrypt File" to create a protected .enc file

-Click "Decrypt File" to restore original files

-Progress bar shows operation status

-Operation time displays after completion

-Security Best Practices:

-Use strong, unique passwords

-Remember passwords - they cannot be recovered

-Back up important files before overwriting

-Technical Details
-Encryption: AES-256 in CBC mode with PKCS7 padding

-Key Derivation: PBKDF2HMAC-SHA256 with 600,000 iterations

-File Structure:
-[16-byte salt] + [Fernet encrypted payload]
-Supported Files: All file types (documents, images, media, archives)

-Security Notes
-Passwords are never stored or transmitted

-Original files are securely deleted when overwriting

-Always verify decrypted files match originals

-Not recommended for highly sensitive government/military use
+🚀 Features
+AES-256 Encryption
+Industry-standard encryption algorithm for strong file security.

+File Protection
+Secure documents, images, videos, and archive files.

+Modern UI
+Dark-themed, user-friendly interface with intuitive controls.

+Password Security
+Uses PBKDF2HMAC with 600,000 iterations for robust key derivation.

+Flexible File Handling

+Option to overwrite original files

+Or create encrypted/decrypted copies

+Encrypted files saved with .enc extension

+Progress Tracking
+Real-time visual progress bar and operation timer.

+Responsive Design
+Clean layout that adjusts to different screen sizes.

+📝 How to Use
+1. Select a File
+Click "Browse Files" to choose any file.

+Selected files display their name and size.

+2. Set Password
+Enter a strong password in the field.

+Toggle visibility with the "Show Password" checkbox.

+3. Choose Options
+Enable "Overwrite original file" to replace it.

+Or leave disabled to create new encrypted copies.

+4. Encrypt/Decrypt
+Click "Encrypt File" to generate a .enc file.

+Click "Decrypt File" to restore the original.

+Progress bar and operation duration are shown.

+🔐 Security Best Practices
+Always use strong, unique passwords.

+Passwords cannot be recovered – store them securely.

+Back up important files before overwriting them.

 ![Fox Logo](https://i.postimg.cc/tTmS4qhF/Screenshot-2025-06-24-190356.png)